Azure/azure-sdk-for-net/sdk/storage/Azure.Storage.DataMovement/README.md

 > Server Version: 2021-02-12, 2020-12-06, 2020-10-02, 2020-08-04, 2020-06-12, 2020-04-08, 2020-02-10, 2019-12-12, 2019-07-07, and 2020-02-02

+## Project Status: Beta

+This product is in beta.
+Some features will be missing or have significant bugs.
+Please see [Known Issues](./KnownIssues) for detailed information.

+---

 Azure Storage is a Microsoft-managed service providing cloud storage that is highly available, secure, durable, scalable, and redundant.